Cook Eat Well

 For keto version substitute your favorite low carb sweetener to taste for the honey.

-For vegan version use maple syrup instead of honey.
+For the vegan version use maple syrup instead of honey.

 Nutrition